-To be certified as a teacher in the state of Florida, candidates are required to pass a series of three tests called the Florida Teacher Certification Exams (FTCE).
+To become certified as a teacher in the state of Florida, candidates are required to pass a series of three tests called the Florida Teacher Certification Exam (FTCE).
 The number of sections and questions on these tests varies depending on the exam.
 However, a candidate will need to correctly answer approximately 60-75 percent of the questions to pass each section of the test.

 General Knowledge Test (GKT)

 The General Knowledge Test is an examination of basic skills required of an individual wishing to pursue a degree in education.
 The test includes a multiple-choice format with sections in English Language Skills, Reading and Mathematics, as well as a written essay.
 The GKT is the part of the FTCE that prospective College of Education students take prior to beginning their major coursework.